The University of Scranton delivers a meaningful education that challenges students morally, spiritually, and intellectually.

 Scranton faculty members have a passion for teaching.
 It shows in the innovative ways they engage students in the educational experience and is evident in the way they know and care for students as individuals.
 When it comes to scholarly activity, Scranton professors rival the best.
 Their works are published widely in prestigious scholarly journals.
 They are featured in national media and are frequent presenters at national and international conferences.

-The Faculty/Student Research Program gives you an opportunity to be involved in faculty research in fields as diverse as the natural sciences, humanities, social sciences, and business.
-More than 50% of students in the sciences, technology, engineering, and mathematics participate in research; 45% wrote a formal thesis, and 38% authored or coauthored a publication and/or conference paper.
+The Faculty-Student Research Program (FSRP) gives you an opportunity to be involved in faculty research in fields as diverse as the natural sciences, humanities, social sciences, and business.
+Student-faculty research often makes its way into journals or presentations at national conferences.

 Internships are another way to learn outside the classroom.
 They can help you jump into the world with both feet—before you graduate.
-During the past two years, Scranton students have completed internships for credit at more than 432 organizations in nine states.
+The Classes of 2016 and 2017 completed internships for credit at more than 992 organizations in 35 states, plus the District of Columbia, China, Czech Republic, Panama, and South Africa.

-Located in Pennsylvania’s Pocono Northeast region, the 58-acre hillside campus is in the heart of a city of 75,000, just two hours from New York City and Philadelphia.
+Located in Pennsylvania’s Pocono Northeast region, the 58-acre hillside campus is in the heart of a city of nearly 76,000, just two hours from New York City and Philadelphia.
 Our location offers the best of both worlds—the city and the mountains.
-From campus, you can walk downtown to shop, visit a museum, or see a show.
-It’s only a short drive to enjoy minor league baseball games (Scranton/Wilkes-Barre Railriders), minor league hockey games, concerts, skiing, hiking, movie theaters, malls, and shopping outlets.
+From campus you can walk downtown to shop, visit a museum, or see a show.
+It’s only a short drive to enjoy minor league baseball games (Scranton/Wilkes-Barre RailRiders), minor league hockey games, concerts, skiing, hiking, movie theaters, malls, and shopping outlets.

-In recent years we’ve invested nearly $204 million in campus improvements, including our newest building, Leahy Hall, a $47.5 million state-of-the-art facility, which opened in fall 2015.
+In recent years we’ve invested more than $245 million in campus improvements, including our newest building, Leahy Hall, a $47.5 million state-of-the-art facility, which opened in fall 2015.
 Pilarz and Montrone Halls, which house nearly 400 upperclass students and a fitness center, opened in 2011.
-The new Loyola Science Center was completed in 2012.
+The Loyola Science Center was completed in 2012.

 You can participate in dozens of social, academic, religious, service, and honorary organizations and activities.
 We also have a vibrant cultural life that elevates, inspires, stimulates, and refines our students and the University community.
 Perform with the University Players or the University Band, Singers, and String Orchestra.
 Enjoy exhibits and related lectures at the Hope Horn Gallery.
 Each year distinguished lecture series bring world-renowned speakers to campus in such areas as business, medicine, literature, ethics, and religion.

-Men’s NCAA Division III teams include baseball, basketball, cross-country, golf, lacrosse, soccer, swimming & diving, tennis, and wrestling.
-Women’s Division III teams compete in basketball, cross-country, field hockey, lacrosse, soccer, softball, swimming & diving, tennis, and volleyball.
+Men’s NCAA Division III teams include baseball, basketball, cross-country, golf, lacrosse, soccer, swimming & diving, tennis, track & field, and wrestling.
+Women’s Division III teams compete in basketball, cross-country, field hockey, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field, and volleyball.

-A member of the Landmark Conference since 2007, the University’s athletic teams have won 20 conference championships during that span, including five in men’s basketball, four in women’s soccer, and three each in women’s tennis and women’s swimming & diving.
+A member of the Landmark Conference since 2007, the University’s athletic teams have won 27 conference championships during that span, including seven in men’s basketball, five each in women’s soccer and women’s basketball, and three each in women’s tennis and women’s swimming & diving.

 Applying to Scranton